cinno/hermes/README.md

-# Hermes: Mail trap

-`Hermes` is a programmable SMTP server.
+# Hermes: a programmable SMTP proxy server.

 It can act like a sort of "*mail trap*" to your email allowing you to proxy, register, log, redirect, rewrite or mangle all emails sent to it.